Start firing your requests over 7000 times a day. For free.

 The openrouteservice geocoding api accesses global databases and transforms descriptions of locations, such as place names, street addresses or postal codes, into a normalised description of the location with a point geometry.
 Additionally our geocoding service offers a reverse geocoding service which does exactly the opposite.
 It transforms the coordinate of a point into the description of the next enclosing object which surrounds the given coordinate.
 To obtain more relevant results you may also set a radius tolerance around the requested coordinates.

-Openrouteservice’s locations api helps you find places of interest around or within given location(s).
+Openrouteservice’s POIs api helps you find points of interest around or within given location(s).
 This service has a global coverage and can be used for different kinds of use cases.
-You may either search for a single or list of category types contained around a point, path or even within a given geofence (refer to swaggerhub for the documentation).
+You may either search for a single or list of category types contained around a point, path or even within a given geofence.
 Furthermore you are also able to query and gather statistics featuring the amount of certain POIs in an area.

 To determine reachability areas from any given location(s) on the map we offer the isochrones service which returns these regions as contours of polygons.
 You may specify 2 types of input, namely time or distance as well as corresponding intervals.
 If the input entails a list of points the service will return intersections of the computed isochrones if any exist.
 Within this API you are able to use the identical set of options that are found in the directions service.